-Does the Commission wish to issue an order confirming the equipment identified in Case No. CEN-T-22-04 is qualified broadband equipment as defined in Idaho Code § 63-3029I(3)(b), and forward the order and a copy of the Application to the Idaho State Tax Commission?
+Does the Commission wish to issue an order confirming the types of equipment identified in Case No. QWE-T-22-17 are qualified broadband types of equipment as defined in Idaho Code § 63-3029I(3)(b), and forward the order and a copy of the Application to the Idaho State Tax Commission?